Signal briefing / Regional ISP

 Public records list HIRAGI LTD as company number 17195327, registered on 1 May 2026 under SIC 63110 for data processing and hosting.
 Cloudflare Radar and APNIC Labs associate AS199550 with the company.
 BGP.tools shows a downstream peer relationship with Pipe Networks and an IPv4/IPv6 presence at the EPIX.Katowice exchange.

 The company's operating surface is strikingly sparse.
 It lacks a PeeringDB entry, a company website, and an abuse mailbox.
-The only publicly observable control points are the RIPE database objects managing AS199550, the announced routing policies, and the physical 40 Gbps exchange port.
+The only publicly observable control points are the RIPE database entities managing AS199550, the announced routing policies, and the physical 40 Gbps exchange port.
 Everything else is inference.

 This thinness magnifies the impact of any routing or registry change.
 If HIRAGI LTD creates an RPKI ROA, adds a prefix, or updates its aut‑num, the effect ripples through the BGP mesh instantly.
 Network incident responders and measurement dashboards will register a new configuration without any accompanying corporate announcement.